Kean University: Greek life

+There are several fraternities and sororities available to students.

+Student Government Association

+The Student Government Association of Kean University is the full-time undergraduate governing body of Kean University.
+This student government provides programs for students to address student concerns about the university.
+They also provide funding to over 300 recognized student groups.

 Athletics

-The university's athletic teams are known as the Cougars and the school colors are navy, white, and Columbia blue.
+The university's athletic teams are known as the Cougars and the school colors are Kean Blue and light blue.
 Kean competes at the NCAA Division III level in 14 sports as a member of the New Jersey Athletic Conference (NJAC) for most sports while men's volleyball competes as a member of the Continental Volleyball Conference (CVC) and men's lacrosse competes in the Coastal Lacrosse Conference (CLC).

 On May 29, 2007, Kean University won their first Division III College World Series, winning the national title in baseball.
 In 2011, the NCAA alleged that the university had committed several violations of NCAA rules.
 Consequently, the university instituted a self-imposed ban on post-season play for Fall 2011 for the men's soccer, women's soccer, and women's volleyball teams.

 In April 2012, the NCAA concluded that "major violations" had occurred, and that all 13 varsity athletic teams would be on probation until April 2016, that the women's basketball team would be banned from post-season play in 2013.
 The NCAA also mandated that all records for the 2010-11 women's basketball team be vacated.

-In addition to the varsity sports, Kean university also sponsors intramural sports such as basketball, dodgeball, kickball, flag football, indoor soccer, and volleyball.